christopherperry/clean-cat-tinder/README.md

 ## Implementation Details

-The application will allow the user to view photos of cats using the Imgur API: https://api.imgur.com/
+The application will allow the user to view photos of cats using one of several services.
+The MainActivity contains several buttons which allow the user to make the choice.
+After a choice is made the user is presented with a Tinder-esque Activity that allows them to like / dislike cat images.

+The Presentation layer of the application does not change when the user selects a service to view images from.
+The same View and Presenter implementations are used, and Inversion of Control is accomplished via dependency injection.
+Depending on which service the user chooses an implementation of an Interactor is chosen, and passed along to the presenter for use.